|

 96. functional

-designed for or capable of a particular function or use
+designed for or capable of a particular use

 US English) of the developer, project manager, system analyst, requirements analyst, functional manager, portfolio/investment manager, financial manager, and executive manager.